ale-long/ApartmentValue-HackDavis2020-/README.md

 # ApartmentValue-HackDavis2020-
 Gathering data points of various aspects of an apartment to see if it is a good, okay, or bad value.
+We utilized python libraries like Kmeans to form clusters and pick from the best available set, and used matplotlib to plot our data points.
+Some of the obstacles we had to face included finding a way to scrape data off of websites like Zillow in an efficient manner without using UIPath to manually populate our data values.